keystonejs/create-keystone-app/.changeset/witty-humans-teach.md

 'keystone-app': patch
 ---

-update dependencies for the latest `keystone-6` changes
+Fix dependencies and update schemas for the latest `keystone-6` release